 The Association successfully met its SHQS obligations other than abeyances and deferments.
 There are still a small number of these which the Association will deal with as and when the opportunities arise.
-However, it should be noted that complying with the SHQS Standard is an ongoing commitment for the Association and it did not end with the Scottish Governments deadline in 2015.
+However, it should be noted that complying with the SHQS Standard is an ongoing commitment for the Association and it did not end with the Scottish Government's new requirement for electrical safety checks to be completed every five years, (not previously a public sector requirement), will mean a substantial decrease in the Association's SHQS compliance until the completion of our Fire Safety and Smoke Alarm installation programme in 2020/21